 It’s good to have goals, big and small.
-Perhaps you want to write a book, lose weight, pray with more sincerity or attend the mosque more often.
+Perhaps you want to write a book, lose weight, pray with more sincerity, or attend the mosque more often.

 Some goals are more difficult than others.
 People that make the resolution to drop 20 lbs understand just how hard it is to maintain some of our goals after the initial momentum fades.

 Our brain is wired to favor routines over change, even if that change is healthier.
-Lets look at some practical skills to achieve your goals!
+Let’s look at some practical skills to achieve your goals!

 Your goals should be in accordance with your faith.
-For example, don’t make a goal to get the phone number of 10 girls.
+For example, don’t make it your goal to get the phone numbers of 10 girls.

-It is great to make a goal, such as praying with more sincerity and focus, but it takes a plan to make it happen.
+It is great to have a goal, such as praying with more sincerity and focus, but it takes a plan to make it happen.

 Set aside a place in your home or office to pray on a regular basis.
-Use a simple prayer mat that is not bright neon with glitter edges, it is a distraction.
+Use a simple prayer mat that is not bright neon with glitter edges: it is a distraction.

-Sit in reflection and really do some self-assessment here.
-Ask yourself why do I rush my 5 daily prayers?
+Ask yourself; “Why do I rush my 5 daily prayers?”
 Really take the time to examine yourself.

 Dopamine is sometimes referred to as a feel good neurotransmitter.
-When you accomplish something you get a rise in dopamine, like a reward.
+When you accomplish something, you get a rise in dopamine, like a reward.

 3. Make it habitual

 If you make a small change in your routine and consistently repeat it, then it starts to become habitual.

 4. Get up when you fall

-It is okay to fall sometimes, it is okay to miss a short term goal.
-This is an opportunity to learn why you fell and most importantly get back up.
+It is okay to fall sometimes; it is okay to miss a short-term goal.
+This is an opportunity to learn why you fell and, most importantly, get back up.

 If you expect perfection, you are setting yourself up to fail.
 Expect some hurdles along the way.

 5. Change the environment

-If you go into a spa the music is tranquil, the walls are usually white or light colors and you smell soothing scents like lavender and incense in the air.
+If you go into a spa, the music is tranquil, the walls are usually white or light colors, and you smell soothing scents like lavender and incense in the air.